Electrical telegraph: Oceanic telegraph cables

 Soon after the first successful telegraph systems were operational, the possibility of transmitting messages across the sea by way of submarine communications cables was first proposed.
 One of the primary technical challenges was to sufficiently insulate the submarine cable to prevent the electric current from leaking out into the water.
 In 1842, a Scottish surgeon William Montgomerie introduced gutta-percha, the adhesive juice of the Palaquium gutta tree, to Europe.
 Michael Faraday and Wheatstone soon discovered the merits of gutta-percha as an insulator, and in 1845, the latter suggested that it should be employed to cover the wire which was proposed to be laid from Dover to Calais.
 Gutta-percha was used as insulation on a wire laid across the Rhine between Deutz and Cologne.
 In 1849, C. V. Walker, electrician to the South Eastern Railway, submerged a 2 mi wire coated with gutta-percha off the coast from Folkestone, which was tested successfully.

 John Watkins Brett, an engineer from Bristol, sought and obtained permission from Louis-Philippe in 1847 to establish telegraphic communication between France and England.
 The first undersea cable was laid in 1850, connecting the two countries and was followed by connections to Ireland and the Low Countries.

 The Atlantic Telegraph Company was formed in London in 1856 to undertake to construct a commercial telegraph cable across the Atlantic Ocean.
-It was successfully completed on 18 July 1866 by the ship SS Great Eastern, captained by Sir James Anderson, after many mishaps along the away.
+It was successfully completed on 18 July 1866 by the ship SS Great Eastern, captained by Sir James Anderson, after many mishaps along the way.
 John Pender, one of the men on the Great Eastern, later founded several telecommunications companies primarily laying cables between Britain and Southeast Asia.
 Earlier transatlantic submarine cables installations were attempted in 1857, 1858 and 1865.
 The 1857 cable only operated intermittently for a few days or weeks before it failed.
 The study of underwater telegraph cables accelerated interest in mathematical analysis of very long transmission lines.
 The telegraph lines from Britain to India were connected in 1870.
 (Those several companies combined to form the Eastern Telegraph Company in 1872.)
 The HMS Challenger expedition in 1873–1876 mapped the ocean floor for future underwater telegraph cables.

 Australia was first linked to the rest of the world in October 1872 by a submarine telegraph cable at Darwin.
 This brought news reports from the rest of the world.
 The telegraph across the Pacific was completed in 1902, finally encircling the world.

 From the 1850s until well into the 20th century, British submarine cable systems dominated the world system.
 This was set out as a formal strategic goal, which became known as the All Red Line.
 In 1896, there were thirty cable laying ships in the world and twenty-four of them were owned by British companies.
 In 1892, British companies owned and operated two-thirds of the world's cables and by 1923, their share was still 42.7 percent.